lukeross3/nfl_confidence/README.md

   ![CI Build](https://github.com/lukeross3/nfl_confidence/actions/workflows/ci.yaml/badge.svg)

-  Bragging Rights 🤝 Software Engineering
 </h4>

 This repo is a personal project to help me beat my friends in our [NFL confidence league](#what-is-a-confidence-league).
-This project grabs moneyline odds from the most popular oddsmakers, aggregates them, and greedily assigns a confidence value to each game based on the predicted win probability.
+This project grabs moneyline odds from a few popular oddsmakers, aggregates them, and greedily assigns a confidence value to each game based on the predicted win probability.

-In the 2022-2023 season I won the league and beat Shivam for the 3rd straight year.
+Using this strategy, I've won the league the last 2 seasons (2022-2023 and 2023-2024) and beat Shivam for the 4th straight year.
 The league has since been named **"Man vs. Machine"** which I'd call a success in its own right!

 ## Example Run